Interrail Reservations. What’s all this about?

 High Speed Trains:

-If you’re taking any high speed trains within Western Europe, you’ll find that you often need to reserve a seat to use with your Interrail pass.
+If you’re taking any high-speed trains within Western Europe, you’ll find that you often need to reserve a seat to use with your Interrail pass.
 In Spain, Italy and France in particular, reservations are compulsory and can be quite pricy.
-It’s well worth booking these as far in advance as you can, since they can sell out in busy summer months.
-You end up losing a bit of the flexibility of your pass, but the payoff is that you reach destination in half the time.
+It’s well worth booking these as far in advance as you can since they can sell out in busy summer months.
+You end up losing a bit of the flexibility of your pass, but the payoff is that you reach the destination in half the time.

 If you aren’t happy restricting yourself to one specific time, you can opt to take local trains.
 These don’t require reservations, but it’ll often take you a lot longer to get to your next city.